over-codes/over-codes.github.io/index.md

 internet!).
 However, generalizing this macro is a bit hard, so it might be easier to use a formula and construct your own.

+[My tools](tools.html); a short summary of the tools I'm using in my day to day.
+Nerds might find this interesting, even if most people don't :).

 ## My projects

 - oc-genblog -- a tool to convert Markdown files to HTML.
 Status: v1